Millie Ashton - Violin I

-The Halcyons enjoy sharing their passion for chamber music with others: in 2016 they were Teaching Quartet-in-Residence at the Dartington International Summer School, where they also performed in a sold-out concert alongside Alison Balsom; they are currently Quartet-in-Residence for the Broadstone Music Series, tutoring young people in chamber music and musicianship; and during their Bermuda tour the Halcyons enjoyed an evening spent with the string players studying at the Menuhin Foundation, performing in chamber ensembles and enhancing musicianship skills.
+The Halcyons enjoy sharing their passion for chamber music with others: in 2016 they were Teaching Quartet-in-Residence at the Dartington International Summer School, where they also performed in a sold-out concert alongside Alison Balsom.
+Other notable teaching engagements include being Quartet-in-Residence for the Broadstone Music Series, tutoring young people in chamber music and musicianship; and during their Bermuda tour the Halcyons enjoyed an evening spent with the string players studying at the Menuhin Foundation, performing in chamber ensembles and enhancing musicianship skills.